 A SWOT analysis for your restaurant can also generate ideas from its opportunities.
 For example, a dessert restaurant can serve sugar honeycomb from the Netflix hit, Squid Game, to its customers.
 Restaurant managers can come up with similar ideas like this for their business once they have a SWOT analysis ready.

-Serves as an Audit Tool
+Use it as an Audit Tool

 The SWOT analysis of your restaurant will serve as an internal and external check up.
 The strengths and weaknesses will look into the internal factors of your restaurant.
 Meanwhile, the opportunities and threats of your restaurant will be looking up its external factors.
 The internal factors are your restaurant operations and procedures while the external factors allude to the whole restaurant market.

 With a SWOT analysis for your restaurant, your restaurant manager will be aware of the strengths and weaknesses of their operations.
 Consequently, the restaurant manager can use the current SWOT analysis to counter check with the next one to see if improvements have been made.
 As a restaurant standard, it is advisable to conduct a SWOT analysis of restaurant every six months.